slint-ui/slint/FAQ.md

 ### My MIT-licensed program links to Slint GPLv3.
 Can someone fork my program to build and distribute a proprietary program?

-Yes, provided the person distributing the proprietary program either links to Slint proprietary license instead of Slint GPLv3 or removes the dependency to Slint.
+Yes, provided the person distributing the proprietary program acquired a Slint proprietary license instead of using Slint under GPLv3, or removes the dependency to Slint altogether.

 ### My MIT-licensed program links to Slint GPLv3.
 How can I convey to someone that they can fork my program to build and distribute a proprietary program?